WH0LEWHALE/Linux-Strike/README.md

 - Remove code/item leftovers.

 **<p align="center">
-If you want to contribute to our repo, don't even hesitate.
+If you want to contribute to our repo, don't even hesitate.<br>
 Just fork the Repository and start modifying the code.</p>**